-Environmental protection costs incurred by the Group in 2018, after deducting revenue from the sale of by-products, amounted to \in 3,492 thousand (\in 2,681 thousand in 2017).
-They included no extraordinary items and related mainly to fees paid to regional governments for the use of water, raw materials and power consumed in environmental protection activities, and waste collection and treatment.
+Environmental protection costs incurred by the Group in 2019, after deducting revenue from the sale of by-products, amounted to \in 3,754 thousand (\in 3,492 thousand in 2018).
+They included no extraordinary items and related mainly to fees paid to regional governments, consumption of raw materials and energy in environmental protection activities and waste collection and treatment.
+There are no contingencies related to environmental protection and improvement of which the Group is currently aware.